usnistgov/FIPS201/_FIPS201/authentication.md

 ### 6.2.2 Authentication Using On-Card Biometric Comparison (OCC-AUTH) {#s-6-2-2}

-The PIV Card Application MAY host the optional on-card biometric comparison algorithm.
+The PIV Card Application MAY host an optional on-card biometric comparison algorithm.
 In this case, on-card biometric comparison data is stored on the card, which cannot be read, but could be used for identity verification.
 A fingerprint template is supplied to the card to perform cardholder-to-card (CTC) authentication and the card responds with an indication of the success of the on-card biometric